nevrome/cultrans.bronzeageburials.article2019/review/answer_to_proof_preparation_remarks.md

 - General observation: You decided to write some proper nouns *with* capital letters at the beginning and others *without*.
 See for example on page 2: **cultural evolution** vs **Neutral Transmission** vs. **Stylistic variability**.
 What do you suggest to standardize the spelling?

-- Page 2, Column 2, Paragraph 1, Line 4: **Evolutionism** should be put in italics.
+- Page 2, Column 2, Paragraph 1, Line 4: **Evolutionism** should be put in italics

 - Page 2, Column 2, Paragraph 1, Line 7: I would like to replace **capacity,for example, ceramic** with **capacity, such as ceramic**